Preventing Root Rot Disease in Poinsettia

-The most common sources of root rot pathogens in poinsettias are poor greenhouse sanitation, infected stock plants or cuttings, and contaminated water or growing media.
+The most common sources of root rot pathogens in poinsettias are poor greenhouse sanitation, infected stock plants or cuttings, contaminated water and/or or used growing medium.
+New, packaged growing medium is generally not a source of root pathogens, unless it has inadvertently become contaminated in handling or storage.

 By far, the most common source is poor greenhouse sanitation.
 Growers should remove any weeds and trash under benches and treat both benches and floors with a sanitizing agent between crops.